tyrioslol/abuseipdb/README.md

 My honeypot is running several different [fake] services, including: FTP(21), SSH (22), Telnet (23), MSSQL (1433), MYSQL (3306), VNC (5000), and redis (6379).
 Anytime someone that is not me attempts to access or scan these services; an event is created that is then logged to the opencanary event log.

-Events from opencanary look like this:
+Events from OpenCanary are logged in json format and look like this:

 ```
 {"dst_host": "172.31.14.62", "dst_port": 3306, "local_time": "2021-05-24 14:20:04.732789", "local_time_adjusted": "2021-05-24 14:20:04.732827", "logdata": {"PASSWORD": null, "USERNAME": "root"}, "logtype": 8001, "node_id": "winniethepooh", "src_host": "34.76.80.167", "src_port": 52956, "utc_time": "2021-05-24 14:20:04.732820"}